phpro/grumphp/README.md

 composer require --dev magento-ecg/coding-standard
 ```

-Following this, you can add the path to your phpcs path.
+Following this, you can add the path to your phpcs task.

 ```yml
     tasks: